Constituency Structure over Eojeol in Korean Treebanks: Existing Korean constituency treebanks

 For the purpose of constituency parsing, it is common practice to convert Korean constituency treebanks into a representation where morphemes, rather than eojeol, serve as terminal nodes, each immediately dominated by a part-of-speech category, thereby aligning the tree shape more closely with cross-linguistic parsing conventions \citep{chung-post-gildea:2010:SPMRL,park-hong-cha:2016:PACLIC,kim-park:2022}.
+This conversion is useful for adapting Korean data to existing parsing architectures, but it also makes parsing dependent on a morpheme-level terminalization that is not directly available from surface input without morphological analysis.

-In this section, however, we present the Korean constituency treebanks as they are originally defined, focusing on how eojeol and morphological information are integrated into phrase structure in each resource.
+In this section, we present the Korean constituency treebanks as they are originally defined, focusing on how eojeol and morphological information are integrated into phrase structure in each resource.